coleifer/peewee/docs/peewee/schema.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ref:`migrate <migrate>` module in playhouse provides a set of helper functions for common schema changes, applied through a :class:`SchemaMigrator`:
+The :ref:`migrate <migrate>` module in playhouse provides a set of helper functions for common schema changes, applied through a :class:`~playhouse.migrate.SchemaMigrator`:

 .. code-block:: python